PASS: Path-selective State Space Model for Event-based Recognition: Proposed Method

-we sample events with duration $T$ at every fixed temporal windows $1/f$, where $f$ denotes the sampling frequency, \eg~50 ms time windows $1/f$ corresponding to sampling frequency $f=20 Hz$.
-We group a number of events $G$ at each sampling time, as shown in Fig.~\ref{fig:Sampling} (b)).
+Unlike sequential language with compact semantics, events $\mathcal{E} = \{e_{i}(x_i,y_i,t_i,p_i)\} \in \mathbb{R}^{N \times 4}, i=1,2,...,N$ denotes the asynchronous intensity change at the pixel $(x_i,y_i)$ at time $t_i$ with polarity $p_i \in \{1,-1\}$.
+The complexity of spatiotemporal event data requires efficient processing of this high-dimensional data.
+Following previous methods~\cite{zhou2023clip,zubic2024state,bi2020graph,sabater2022event}, we sample events with duration $T$ at every fixed temporal windows $1/f$, where $f$ denotes the sampling frequency, \eg~50 ms time windows $1/f$ corresponding to sampling frequency $f=20 Hz$.
+We group a number of events $G$ at each sampling time, as shown in Fig.~\ref{fig:Sampling} (b).
 This sampling method is more effective and robust than grouping events within fixed time windows as illustrated in Fig.~\ref{fig:Sampling} (a), as evidenced in the following Sec~\ref{sec:ablation study}.
 Therefore, we obtain $P = Tf$ event groups $\mathcal{E}^{'} \in \mathbb{R}^{P \times G \times 4} $.
-Then, we utilize the event frame representation~\citep{zhou2023clip} to transform the event groups $\mathcal{E}^{'}$ into a series of event frames $F \in \mathbb{R}^{P \times H \times W \times 3}$.
+Then, we utilize the event frame representation~\cite{zhou2023clip} to transform the event groups $\mathcal{E}^{'}$ into a series of event frames $F \in \mathbb{R}^{P \times H \times W \times 3}$.
 This transformation enables the use of traditional computer vision methods designed for frame-based data.